Francesco Totti

-Francesco Totti (/it/; born 27 September 1976) is an Italian former professional footballer who played solely for Roma and the Italy national team.
-He was a technically gifted and creative offensive playmaker who could play as an attacking midfielder or as a forward.
+Francesco Totti (Note: /it/) (born 27 September 1976) is an Italian former professional footballer who played for Roma and the Italy national team.
+He was a technically gifted and creative number 10, regarded as one of the greatest in the role, who played as an offensive playmaker (trequartista) and as a forward.

-Totti spent his entire career at Roma, winning a Serie A title, two Coppa Italia titles, and two Supercoppa Italiana titles.
-A prolific goalscorer, he is the second-highest scorer of all time in Italian league history with 250 goals, and is the seventh-highest scoring Italian in all competitions with 316 goals.
+Totti spent his entire club career at Roma, winning a Serie A title, two Coppa Italia titles, and two Supercoppa Italiana titles.
+With Roma, he scored 307 goals and provided 205 assists across club competitions; in Serie A history, he is the second-highest scorer of all time (250 goals) and the top assist-provider of all time.
 Totti is the top goalscorer and the most capped player in Roma's history, holds the record for the most goals scored in Serie A while playing for a single club, and also holds the record for the youngest club captain in the history of Serie A. During his career at Roma, Totti has been referred to as Er Bimbo de Oro (The Golden Boy), Er Pupone (The Big Baby), L'Ottavo Re di Roma (The Eighth King of Rome), L'Imperatore (The Emperor) and Er Capitano (The Captain) by the Italian sports media.
 In 2013, the New York Times described him as a "Roman god in his game."